-Consequently, CILASiM was formed to address this need and to serve as one of the world’s leading advocates for Latin American classical music.
-In so doing the Institute is seeking to promote this music through various programs and services that are designed to stimulate the composition, performance and study of this music.
+Consequently, CILASiM was formed to address this need and to serve as one of the world’s leading advocates for Latin American classical music, and in so doing, develop bonds of goodwill and unity among the peoples of the Americas.
+In pursuit of this mission, CILASiM is providing impactful opportunities for composers, performers and scholars, while at the same time enhancing the understanding of Latin American classical music among musicians and the general public.
 The organization is led by President and CEO Dr. John L. Walker, who as a musicologist has written extensively about Latin American classical music, particularly as it relates to the emigration of European musicians to Latin America from about 1850 to 1920.
-Walker is also the founder of Cayambis Music Press, which during the past six years has published hundreds of quality works by contemporary composers from throughout Latin America, as well as a growing number of historically significant compositions from the 19th and 20th centuries.
+Walker is also the co-founder of Cayambis Music Press, the publishing arm of the Cayambis Institute, which during the past ten years has published hundreds of works by contemporary composers from throughout Latin America, as well as a growing number of historically significant compositions from the 19th and 20th centuries.

 As an essential part of CILASiM, all profits generated by Cayambis Music Press are used in support of CILASiM programs and services.

 Board of Directors.The Cayambis Institute is being guided by the following able and dedicated individuals.

 Here at CILISiM, we are using the richness and diversity of Latin American classical music as bridge to connect all Americans, north, central and south.
 And we’re doing this for a simple reason: we think it’s better to be connected to our neighbors, whether they’re next door, or thousands of miles away.
 If you feel the same way, we’d like you to know that there are a number of important ways by which you can help us reach our goals and objectives:

 The Cayambis Institute for Latin American Studies in Music (CILASiM) is a 501(c)(3) nonprofit organization, EIN 84-272763.